Power from Hell (Onslaught album)

-Power from Hell is the debut studio album by English thrash metal band Onslaught, released in February 1985.
-Apparently confusion has arisen as to who coined the term Death Metal, as it was Onslaught who wrote their song 'Death Metal' in early 1984 and recorded the album version later in the same year, and Possessed who recorded their song entitled "Death Metal" on their 1984 demo tape of the same name.
-Power from Hell was reissued in 1996 by Powerage Records, again in 2005 by Blackend Records and received a full remaster by Jacob Hansen for the 2012 release on AFM Records; the 2012 release rectifies the track listing problem encountered on previous releases and has revamped artwork with liner notes by Steve Grice.
+Power from Hell is the debut studio album by English thrash metal band Onslaught, released on 4 February 1985 through Children of the Revolution.

+Apparently confusion has arisen as to who coined the term Death Metal, as it was Onslaught who wrote their song "Death Metal" in late 1984 and recorded the album version later in the same year, and Possessed who recorded their song entitled "Death Metal" on their 1984 demo tape of the same name.

+Power from Hell was reissued in 1996 by Powerage Records, again in 2005 by Blackend Records and received a full remaster by Jacob Hansen for the 2011 release on AFM Records.
+This release rectifies the track listing problem encountered on previous releases and has revamped artwork with liner notes by Steve Grice.